OliviaF8209/Data4380_VisualHW/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** Fruits-360 dataset is full of different types of fruits (Link: https://www.kaggle.com/datasets/moltean/fruits ).

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge**  The challenge in this task is to classify fruit images into different categories using a dataset of fruit images.
+The goal is to use transfer learning with pre-trained models to build a classifier that can accurately categorize images into specified classes.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach** Ex: The approach in this repository utilizes transfer learning with pre-trained Keras vision models to address the image classification challenge> I also used transfer learning with pre-trained MobileNetV2 models to classify fruit images.
+The plan was to evaluate model performance using ROC curves, but I encountered errors during this process.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved** The performance of the models was planned to be assessed using ROC curves and AUC scores.
+The augmented model was expected to show improvements over the models trained without augmentation, highlighting the potential benefits of data augmentation in enhancing classification accuracy.
 ## Summary of Workdone

 Include only the sections that are relevant an appropriate.